 Airbnb reverses on delisting Israeli settlements, won't profit off West Bank

-JERUSALEM: Airbnb said on Tuesday that it would not implement a planned delisting of Israeli settlements in the occupied West Bank and would donate proceeds from any bookings in the territory to international humanitarian aid organizations.
+JERUSALEM/NEW YORK: Airbnb said on Tuesday it would not implement a planned delisting of Israeli settlements in the occupied West Bank and would donate proceeds from any bookings in the territory to international humanitarian aid organizations.

-"But Airbnb will take no profits from this activity in the region", a statement posted on the company website said.
+"But Airbnb will take no profits from this activity in the region," said a statement posted on the company website.

 There was no immediate reaction from Israeli or Palestinian officials.

+The Israeli lawsuit, a class action, accused the company of "outrageous discrimination" and demanded monetary damages.

+The Delaware lawsuit accused Airbnb of violating U.S. housing discrimination law by "redlining" Jewish-owned properties while letting Muslims and Christians continue to use the company's service.
+The California lawsuit made similar claims.

-The Shurat HaDina Law Center in Israel, which was involved in the legal action against Airbnb, called the company's about-face "a powerful defeat for the anti-Israel boycott movement".
+The Shurat HaDina Law Center in Israel, which was involved in the U.S. lawsuit against Airbnb, called the company's about-face "a powerful defeat for the anti-Israel boycott movement."

+"The policy Airbnb announced last November was abject discrimination against Jewish users of the website," Nitsana Darshan-Leitner, one of the lawyers in the U.S. case, said in a statement.
+"We commend Airbnb for recognizing that it had landed on the wrong side of this issue and changing the policy."

 Most world powers view Israel's construction of settlements on occupied land as a violation of international law, and Palestinians say it is wrong for companies to profit from them.